 If you do not return Form W-9 to the requester with a TIN, you might be subject to backup withholding.
-See What is backup withholding, later.
+See What is backup withholding, returns include, but are not limited to, the following. • Form 1099-INT (interest earned or paid)